sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Test custom middleware, not built-in middleware.

-Dependencies that are difficult to mock can lead towards an integration test.
-Mostly though, a unit test is advisable for middleware testing.
+Dependencies that are difficult to mock can lead to an integration test.
+Mostly though a unit test is advisable for middleware testing.

 Typical concerns when unit testing middleware:

 - mock the `HttpContext` (or use `DefaultHttpContext`),
 - handle the `RequestDelegate`.

-> _ASP.NET Core filter_ - a filter allows code to run before or after specific stages in the request processing pipeline.
+> _ASP.NET Core filter_ - a filter that allows code to run before or after specific stages in the request processing pipeline.

 Custom filters often handle cross-cutting concerns: